 Such thoughts can warp the way your child thinks about relationships when they become adults.
 When the parents seem to get along just fine separately, it becomes even more confusing, and the kids don’t just understand why the two separated in the first place.
 That’s the reason why cooperative parenting, in most cases, does little to children in divorced families.
 It is how your kids perceive divorce, and not how you think they understand it.

 Will divorce affect your child?
 This is not 100% certain.
 However, to some degree, it will affect your child.
 The next question would then be what the negative effects of divorce on children are.
-However, children are resilient, and with assistance from different people, this divorce transitions can be viewed as an adjustment rather than a crisis.
+However, children are resilient, and with assistance from different people, this divorce transition can be viewed as an adjustment rather than a crisis.
 Various factors affect how divorce will play out and, thus, its impact on your kids.

 On average, children whose parents have split up have a higher risk of experiencing things like:

 Divorce can bring several emotions to the forefront of a family, including the kids.
 Feelings of anger, confusion, anxiety, loss, and many others come from this transition.
 Divorce leaves most children emotionally sensitive and feeling overwhelmed.
 Children often need an outlet for their emotions – someone to talk to and who will actually listen to them.
 They may develop insecurities that may appear in the form of increased substance abuse, earlier sexual activity, increased isolation, and withdrawal from people who matter to them, etc?

 Research suggests that children who’ve undergone divorce are affected socially.
 They may have a harder time relating to others, may be more aggressive, and have relatively fewer social contracts.
 Their peers may easily influence them too.